rintin-tim/print_form/README.md

 ## Optional settings

-`print_form` has an optional setting to include data from hidden fields within the form.
+`print_form` has an optional setting to include data from hidden fields.
 The script omits hidden fields by default.
 To include hidden fields change
 `includeHidden = false` to `includeHidden = true`

 ### Do not include hidden fields: